i-jayesh/blograam/README.md

 1. Fork the repository.
 2. Clone the Forked repo:
    * click on the green button which says "CODE".
-   * copy the clonning link
+   * copy the cloning link
    * open git bash or command prompt and run the code
        ```
        git clone <repo link>